 Safety is of the utmost priority when transporting our students, faculty and staff.
 We follow the recommended standards of the National Highway Transportation Safety Administration (NHTSA).
 All vehicles undergo daily safety inspections and we perform all scheduled maintenance as recommended by the vehicle manufacturer.

-We offer a transportation service to and from school for our families in the Moore and Harnett County areas.
+We offer a transportation service to and from school for our families in the Moore, Harnett and Wake County areas.

 Pick up and drop offs are at designated public locations at scheduled times with a grace period of 5 minutes.
 The bus driver will leave no child unattended, and pickups must be made by an authorized pickup person.
 You will find the exact times and locations we service on our School Transportation Registration Form.

 Annual transportation contracts are available as one-way or round-trip.
 A transportation registration form must be on file in the school office prior to a student using GCS transportation.
-Daily transportation is also offered if seating is available at a rate of $10 per trip per child ($20 round trip per child).
-Fees are charged directly to the student’s FACTS account in monthly installments over 10 months.
+Fees are charged directly to the student’s FACTS account according to the payment plan chosen at the time of enrollment.
+As-needed daily transportation is also offered if seating is available at a rate of $25 per trip per child.

 |Number of Children||Round Trip||One Way Trip|